 20 Jeroboam did not recover strength again in the days of Abijah.
 The Lord struck him, and he died.

 21 But Abijah grew mighty and took for himself fourteen wives and became the father of 22 sons and sixteen daughters.
 22 The rest of the acts of Abijah, his ways and his sayings are written in the commentary of the prophet Iddo.

 18 For I consider that the sufferings of this present time are not worthy to be compared with the glory which will be revealed to us.
 19 For creation waits with eager expectation for the children of God to be revealed.
 20 For the creation was subjected to futility, not of its own will, but because of him who subjected it, in hope 21 that the creation itself also will be delivered from the bondage of decay into the liberty of the glory of the children of God.

 22 For we know that the whole of creation groans and labors in pain together until now.
 23 Not only this, but we ourselves also, who have the firstfruits of the Spirit, we ourselves groan within, waiting for adoption, the redemption of our body.
 24 For we were saved in hope, but hope that is seen is not hope.
 For who hopes for that which he sees?
 25 But if we hope for that which we do not see, we wait for it with patience.

 26 In the same way, the Spirit also helps our weaknesses, for we do not know how to pray as we ought.
-But the Spirit himself makes intercession for us with groanings which cannot be uttered.
-27 He who searches the hearts knows what is on the Spirit’s mind, because he makes intercession for the saints according to the will of God.
+But the Spirit himself intercedes for us with groaning which cannot be uttered.
+27 He who searches the hearts knows what is on the Spirit’s mind, because he intercedes for the saints according to the will of God.

 God Works in All Things